Pediatric Orthopedic surgeons width="1024" height="188"

 Schedule An Appointment For Your Child’s Stress Fracture Evaluation

-If you think that your child may have a stress fracture, taking them to a pediatric orthopedist like us at the Medical City Children’s Orthopedics and Spine Specialists with special low radiation X-ray capabilities is the right step to take.
-The specialist will check out the spot that is paining the child and our doctors will also carry out the necessary examination for the correct diagnosis and treatment.
-If you are in the Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX areas, please give us a call and bring your child to the office that is closest to you where our state-of-the-art diagnosis system will help to detect the cause behind your child’s pain.
+If you think that your child may have a stress fracture, taking them to a pediatric orthopedist like us at the Medical City Children’s Orthopedics and Spine Specialists with special low-radiation X-ray capabilities is the right step to take.
+The specialist will check out the spot that is paining the child, and our doctors will also carry out the necessary examination for the correct diagnosis and treatment.
+If you are in the Dallas, Arlington, Flower Mound, Frisco, and McKinney, TX areas, please give us a call and bring your child to the office that is closest to you, where our state-of-the-art diagnosis system will help to detect the cause behind your child’s pain.

 Our board-certified physicians and fellowship-trained orthopedic surgeons will provide comprehensive care for your child’s needs.
-Our specialists are adept at caring for children and they can provide your child with the required casting, splinting, or surgery that will tackle the pain.
+Our specialists are adept at caring for children, and they can provide your child with the required casting, splinting, or surgery that will tackle the pain.
 We provide personalized stress fracture treatment that will address the specific needs of your child.

 To learn more about how we can help with your child’s stress fracture, schedule a consultation today by calling our office at 214-556-0590.